Turning an ancient platform into a mobile-optimised and user-friendly website

 Canon's website is divided into 3 categories: Business, Consumer and Pro Photo & Video.
 While the Consumer and Pro Photo & Video websites had information displayed on one platform, the Business website had the support section on an external platform, which was very old and impossible to manage.
 The Content Management System was also different and very old, only allowing us to publish or delete content.

-Canon realised that this inconsistency in the user journey might have a negative impact on B2B customers since the user would loose contact with the main website after navigating to the support area.
+Canon realised that this inconsistency in the user journey might have a negative impact on B2B customers since the user would lose contact with the main website after navigating to the support area.

 Existing customers – who have already purchased a product but need information or instructions on how to use it, make up the majority of the support section's traffic.